Q'orianka Kilcher: Personal life

-Kilcher has two brothers, Kainoa and Xihuaru Kilcher, both of whom work as actors and stunt performers.
+Kilcher has two brothers.
 Her first cousin once removed is the singer Jewel.

 Her mother Saskia Kilcher is the daughter of Ray "Pirate" Genet, a Swiss mountaineer who later immigrated to the United States, and Wurtilla Dora "Wurzy" Kilcher, who was born in Alaska to Swiss immigrant parents.
 Kilcher's great-grandfather was Yule F. Kilcher, a member of the Alaska Senate and delegate to the Alaskan constitutional conference.

 Fraud charges

 In 2018, Kilcher severely injured her neck and shoulder during the filming of Dora and the Lost City of Gold.
 She received disability benefits from the insurance company after being treated for her injuries by third-party doctors.
 In May 2022, Kilcher was charged with alleged workers' compensation fraud after an investigation found that she had filmed scenes for the television series Yellowstone before receiving $96,838 in disability benefits.
 She pled not guilty at her arraignment in May.
 Variety reported that she was due to appear in court on August 7, 2022.
 In February 2023, all charges were dropped.